Prohelion/prohelion.github.io/docs/Profinity/Components/Battery_Management_System/Prohelion_Batteries.md

 <figcaption>Prohelion BMU</figcaption>
 </figure>

-The top right of the window contains several controls related to the BMS, allowing you to monitor CAN signals and messages from the BMS using the [DBC viewer](../../CAN_Utilities/CAN_Bus_DBC.md), [discover CMUs]() , and [update the BMU's firmware](#flashing-the-bmu-firmware).
+The top right of the window contains several controls related to the BMS, allowing you to monitor CAN signals and messages from the BMS using the [DBC viewer](../../CAN_Utilities/CAN_Bus_DBC.md), discover CMUs, and [update the BMU's firmware](#flashing-the-bmu-firmware).

 ### BMU Data